Volunteers with Toy Donation

 Step 2: Attending a Registration Session

-• If you have children aged 11 or under, you'll be able to select gifts from the Christmas Fund Toy Room.
-We'll provide you with bags, but the items may be large or heavy.
-Please ensure you have a means of taking them home with you, as you cannot pick up your items at a later date.
+• This year, due to space constraints, parents will not be permitted in the Toy Room.
+Instead, if you have children aged 11 or under, you'll be asked to provide a wish list for each child.
+Based on these lists, our volunteers will prepare personalized toy bags.
+Please ensure you have a means of taking the bags home with you, as you cannot pick up your items at a later date.

 • If you're not able to attend a registration session, you can give your documents to a friend or neighbour, and they can register on your behalf.
 In addition to your eligibility documents, please provide the person with a signed note, so we know they have permission to pick up your items.